virtualitems/tshex-cli/docs/library-structure.md

 The adapters layer contains the integrations that connect a context to other systems.

+An adapter wraps a third-party library or a context port so that the context can interact with a concrete transport or infrastructure path.
 An adapter can expose an HTTP handler, consume a message, call a remote API, implement a data driver, or connect to an event bus.
-Its role is to translate external input or output into the contracts expected by the application layer.

 #### Ports

 Ports define the communication available at the context boundary.

 They live at the context root because they describe how the context is used from the outside.
-An adapter imports a port, implements it, and delegates the work to an application process.
+A port is the concrete object the context exposes.
+Adapters or other callers can use that port object and route work into an application process.

-The generated template starts with `example-ports.ts`, but a larger context may split ports across several files.
+The generated template starts with `example-ports.ts`.
+As the context grows, additional context root `.ts` modules can define more ports.
 The detailed guidance for that layout lives in `context-ports.md`.

 #### Dependency Direction